Prosykes/Prosykes/README.md

-- 👋 Hi, I’m Jeffrey King, but i prefer Jeff or Prosykes
+- 👋 Hi, I’m Jeffrey King, but I prefer "Jeff" or "Prosykes"
 - 👀 I’m interested in coding, hacking and trading Forex
 - 🌱 I’m currently learning HTML and Python
-- 💞️ I’m looking to collaborate on any simple projects to learn, and grow to bigger ones.
+- 💞️ I’m looking to collaborate on any simple projects to learn, and grow to bigger ones
 - 📫 How to reach me via email king85boss@yahoo.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a rebel!!